usnistgov/OSCAL/docs/prose/Profile-Semantics.md

 Controls and subcontrols are addressable within their catalogs by means of unique identifiers.
 Note in particular that often, catalogs will present controls with a range of controlled values, any number of which may be validated as unique to that control.
 Only one of these will be the ID in the model.
 (In XML, the `@id` is used.
 For interchange with XML systems it is recommended that these values conform to the 'name' production rules, i.e. alphanumerics, no spaces, not beginning with digits.)

 A **catalog** is an authoritative, canonical organization of controls and possibly subcontrols.
 Within a catalog, controls may be collected in **groups**, and groups may be collected into groups.
-Information described in the catalog as the group level (i.e., associated with the group) may be inherited (implicitly and sometimes explicitly) within controls in that group; to support this, profile resolution as described here sees to it that when controls are invoked (included), the information that comes with them by virtue of group membership, also comes with them.
+Information described in the catalog as the group level (i.e., associated with the group) may be inherited (implicitly and sometimes explicitly) within controls in that group.
+By default, since controls are selected "from outside", information belonging to groups (as opposed to information associated with their respective controls; it can be restored or replaced using "merge" operations in profiling.

 A **profile** is an OSCAL data object ("document") that cites (by reference) controls while also specifying (declaring) conditions and modifications for those controls.
 These modifications may take the form of either assignment of values to **parameters** (which can be done independently of the controls that may use the parameters) and/or of specific modifications ("patches") made to components (controls or subcontrols).
 Usually such modifications will be simply augmentation or supplementation but in general any modification may be possible.